dekorateio/dekorate/readme.md

 ##### Lightweight build tool integration

-Lightweight integration with build tools, refers to reading information from the build tool configuration without bringing in the build tool itself into the classpath.
+Lightweight integration with build tools, refers to reading information from the build tool config without bringing in the build tool itself into the classpath.
 For example in the case of maven it refers to parsing the pom.xml with DOM in order to fetch the artifactId and version.

 #### Adding extra ports and exposing them as services